ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/indexes/querying/filtering.dotnet.markdown

 ## Where - Identifier Property

-Once a property used in `Where` clause is recognized as an identity property of a given entity type (according to [`FindIdentityProperty` convention](../../client-api/configuration/identifier-generation/global#findidentityproperty)) and there aren't any other fields involved then such a query, it is called a "collection query".
+Once a property used in the `Where` clause is recognized as an identity property of a given entity type (according to [`FindIdentityProperty` convention](../../client-api/configuration/identifier-generation/global#findidentityproperty)) and there aren't any other fields involved in the query, then it is called a "collection query".
 Simple collection queries that ask about documents with given IDs or where identifiers start with a given prefix and don't require any additional handling like ordering, full-text searching, etc, are handled directly by the storage engine.
-It means that querying by ID doesn't use an auto-index and has no extra cost.
+It means that querying by ID doesn't create an auto-index and has no extra cost.
 In terms of efficiency, it is the same as loading documents with [`session.Load`](../../client-api/session/loading-entities) usage.